sous-chefs/apache2/README.md

 ### Notes for FreeBSD:

-The `apache2::mod_php5` recipe depends on the `freebsd` cookbook, which it uses to set the correct options for compiling the `php5` port from sources.
-You need to ensure the `freebsd` is in the expanded run list, or this recipe will fail.
+The `apache2::mod_php5` recipe depends on the `freebsd::portsnap` recipe, which it uses to set the correct options for compiling the `php5` port from sources.
+You need to ensure that `freebsd::portsnap` is in the expanded run list, or this recipe will fail.
 We don't set an explicit dependency because we feel the `freebsd` cookbook is something users would want on their nodes, and due to the generality of this cookbook we don't